Risk of birth defects:

 How should this medicine be used?

 Mycophenolate comes as a capsule, a tablet, a delayed-release (releases the medication in the intestine) tablet, and a suspension (liquid) to take by mouth.
-It is usually taken twice a day on an empty stomach (1 hour before or 2 hours after eating or drinking, unless your doctor tells you otherwise).
+It is usually taken twice a day on an empty stomach (1 hour before or 2 hours after eating or drinking), unless your doctor tells you otherwise.
 Take mycophenolate at about the same times every day, and try to space your doses about 12 hours apart.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take mycophenolate exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-The medication in the delayed-release tablet (Myfortic) is absorbed differently by the body than the medication in the tablet and capsule (CellCept).
+The medication in the delayed-release tablet (Myfortic) is absorbed differently by the body than the medication in the suspension, tablet, and capsule (CellCept).
 These products cannot be substituted for each other.
 Each time you have your prescription filled, make sure that you have received the right product.
 If you think you received the wrong medication, talk to your doctor and pharmacist right away.

 Swallow the tablets, delayed-release tablets, and capsules whole; do not split, chew, or crush them.
 Do not open the capsules.
+If a capsule is accidentally opened, avoid contact with your skin or eyes and avoid breathing in the powder.
+If any contact occurs, wash the affected area well with soap and water; rinse eyes with water.

 Do not mix mycophenolate suspension with any other medication.